It is clear. We are in a time of Climate Emergency. The scale and pace of climate change threatens the business status quo.

 - Peer learning across sectors and regions

 Who should attend?

 Senior leaders who can activate strategic change.

-The programme is designed for teams of two-to-three senior executives, ideally to include:
+The programme is ideal for teams of two-to-three senior executives and could potentially include:

 - Chief Sustainability Officer

 We are also keen to receive individual applications from senior executives who can influence the strategy of the organisation or business unit.